LearningLocker/docs/src/http-xapi-agents.md

 If-Match: "BBB79685FA17A8450E7307710C8A79FD9C1059A0106E9F9811AF6FD18D0F0EED"
 ```

 The response to the request above would be something similar to the response below.
-If the profile document cannot be found, a 404 response will be returned istead of a 204.
+If the profile document cannot be found, a 404 response will be returned instead of a 204.

 ```http
 HTTP/1.1 204 NO CONTENT